Check, Please! Bay Area

 VIEW PROGRAM SCHEDULE

 Check, Please!
-Bay Area is preparing to tape its thirteenth season which will premiere on Thursday, April 26, 2018.
+Bay Area is airing its thirteenth season which premiered on Thursday, April 26, 2018.
 The success of Check, Please!
 Bay Area has added a new dimension to the famous Bay Area restaurant scene, as regular diners become amateur food critics of both popular and hidden local restaurants.
 With more and more people clamoring to share their favorites combined with the never-ending supply of great Bay Area dining, the thirteenth season of Check, Please!
 Bay Area promises to be even tastier than the first twelve.

 Every week, Check, Please!
 Bay Area features three guests who are local diners, not professional restaurant critics.
 Each guest chooses their favorite restaurant and the other two guests visit that restaurant anonymously — the restaurants are not notified that Check, Please! “reviewers” are dining there.
 After trying all three restaurants recommended, the guests come on the show to discuss, dispute, and celebrate their dining experiences.
 The panel of diners is moderated by host Leslie Sbrocco, an award-winning author, wine connoisseur, newspaper columnist, and speaker.